dbrattli/Feliz.ViewEngine/README.md

 ![Build and Test](https://github.com/dbrattli/Feliz.ViewEngine/workflows/Build%20and%20Test/badge.svg)
 [![NuGet](https://img.shields.io/nuget/v/Feliz.ViewEngine.svg?maxAge=0&colorB=brightgreen)](https://www.nuget.org/packages/Feliz.ViewEngine)

-Work in progress (WIP) for using [Feliz](https://github.com/Zaid-Ajaj/Feliz) DSL with Server Side Rendering (SSR).
-Can be used for Giraffe or other servers.
-Both for HTML and XML.
+Feliz.ViewEngine lets you render [Feliz](https://github.com/Zaid-Ajaj/Feliz) DSL to plain HTML (or XML).
+Use with e.g Giraffe for handling Server Side Rendering (SSR), returning HTML or XML.
+You can use it for e.g generating HTML emails or any other use-case where you need to generate HTML output.

+Feliz.ViewEngine have no dependencies, is Fable compatible, and can thus be used with both servers (e.g Node.js) or clients.

 ## Installation